JPMorgan Chase & Co. Boosts Emera (TSE:EMA) Price Target to C$61.00

-Emera (TSE:EMA) had its target price raised by equities researchers at JPMorgan Chase & Co. from C$59.00 to C$61.00 in a research note issued to investors on Thursday, Price Targets.com reports.
-The firm currently has a “neutral” rating on the stock.
-JPMorgan Chase & Co.‘s price objective suggests a potential upside of 3.13% from the stock’s previous close.
+Emera (TSE:EMA) had its target price lifted by JPMorgan Chase & Co. from C$59.00 to C$61.00 in a research report released on Thursday morning, Analyst Ratings Network reports.
+They currently have a neutral rating on the stock.

-Several other research firms also recently weighed in on EMA.
-Credit Suisse Group restated a “neutral” rating on shares of Emera in a research note on Thursday, September 2nd.
-CSFB upped their price target on Emera from C$59.00 to C$60.00 in a research note on Wednesday, September 1st.
-UBS Group restated a “buy” rating and issued a C$65.00 price target on shares of Emera in a research note on Monday, August 9th.
-BMO Capital Markets reiterated an “outperform” rating on shares of Emera in a research note on Tuesday, September 21st.
-Finally, National Bank Financial cut their target price on Emera to C$58.00 and set a “sector perform” rating on the stock in a research note on Thursday, August 12th.
-Seven investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average target price of C$61.75.
+Other equities research analysts have also issued research reports about the stock.
+BMO Capital Markets reaffirmed an outperform rating on shares of Emera in a research note on Tuesday, September 21st.
+Credit Suisse Group reaffirmed a neutral rating on shares of Emera in a research note on Thursday, September 2nd.
+CIBC reaffirmed a neutral rating and set a C$59.00 target price on shares of Emera in a research note on Wednesday, August 11th.
+UBS Group reaffirmed a buy rating and set a C$65.00 target price on shares of Emera in a research note on Monday, August 9th.
+Finally, National Bank Financial cut their target price on shares of Emera to C$58.00 and set a sector perform rating on the stock in a research note on Thursday, August 12th.
+Seven equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat, Emera has an average rating of Hold and a consensus target price of C$61.75.

 Emera Company Profile